This article is for employees at organizations with SSO turned on. If you don't know whether you have SSO, ask your manager or plan admin.

 Note: If you have any questions, contact your organization's IT department.

-If you're having an issue in which the Log in with SSO button isn't working, you'll need to check the Dashlane extension browser settings:
+If you're having an issue in which the Log in with SSO button isn't working, you'll need to check the extension browser settings:

 - Right-click on the Dashlane D icon and select Manage extension.